Convergence Rates of Variational Posterior Distributions: Main Results

 It is worth mentioning that we characterize the convergence of the variational posterior $\wh{Q}$ through the expected loss $P_0^{(n)}\wh QL(P_\theta^{(n)}, P_0^{(n)})$.
-This criterion is also used in previous work on theoretical analysis of posterior convergence in \citep{castillo2014bayesian}.
-It is more convenient to work with this criterion using our proof technique.
-Moreover, convergence in $P_0^{(n)}\wh QL(P_\theta^{(n)}, P_0^{(n)})$ also implies that the entire variational posterior distribution concentrates in a neighborhood of the true distribution $P_0^{(n)}$ with a radius of the same rate.
+Bounds for this quantity are also obtained by \cite{pati2017statistical} independently with a stronger testing condition on the entire space.
+We remark that convergence in $P_0^{(n)}\wh QL(P_\theta^{(n)}, P_0^{(n)})$ automatically implies that the entire variational posterior distribution concentrates in a neighborhood of the true distribution $P_0^{(n)}$ with a radius of the same rate.
 When the loss function is convex, it also implies the existence of a point estimator that enjoys the same convergence rate.
 We summarize these results in the next corollary.

 \begin{corollary} Under the same setting of Theorem \ref{thm:convergence}, for any diverging sequence $M_n\rightarrow\infty$, we have

 Furthermore, if the loss $L(P_\theta^{(n)}, P_0^{(n)})$ is convex respect to $\theta$, then the variational posterior mean $\wh{\theta}=\wh{Q}\theta$ satisfies